These little vintage American Ting-A-Lings are a vegan adaptation of the much-loved candy from the 1950s.

 - Instead of vanilla sub for almond extract.

-- Bran cereal can be replaced with [vegan] chow mien noodles, which is a traditional ingredient.
+- Bran cereal can be replaced with deep fried and dried chow mien noodles, which is a traditional ingredient.

-- For gluten-free ting-a-lings use a certified gluten-free breakfast cereal such as rice, corn flakes, Freee supergrain hoops, etc.
+- For gluten-free Ting-A-Lings use a certified gluten-free breakfast cereal such as rice or corn flakes, or Freee Supergrain hoops, etc.

-- Any vegan or accidently vegan chocolate that melts well, can be used for this recipe including flavoured chocolate.
+- Any chocolate that melts well, can be used for this recipe including flavoured chocolate.

 - For ting-a-lings that are similar to the outside of a chocolate Bounty bar sweet, sprinkle the ting-a-lings with extra desiccated coconut before the chocolate sets.

-- For the Fourth of July scatter over some vegan red, white and blue cake sprinkles.
+- For the Fourth of July scatter over some red, white and blue cake sprinkles.

-- For Easter press in a vegan mini chocolate egg on to the unset ting-a-ling.
+- For Easter press in a mini chocolate egg on to the unset ting-a-ling.

 - For Christmas dust the set ting-a-lings with powdered/icing sugar.